MatAtBread/nodent/README.md

-		generators:<boolean>,	// Compile in generator mode (like 'use nodent-generators') engine:<boolean>,		// Compile in engine mode (like 'use nodent-engine') sourcemap:<boolean>,	// Create a sourcemap for the browser's debugger wrapAwait:<boolean>		// Allow 'await' on non-Promise expressions lazyThenables:<boolean>	// Evaluate async bodies lazily in 'es7' mode.
-See the Changelog for 2.4.0 for more information }
+		generators:<boolean>,	// Compile in generator mode (like 'use nodent-generators') engine:<boolean>,		// Compile in engine mode (like 'use nodent-engine') sourcemap:<boolean>,	// Create a sourcemap for the browser's debugger wrapAwait:<boolean>,		// Allow 'await' on non-Promise expressions lazyThenables:<boolean>,	// Evaluate async bodies lazily in 'es7' mode.
+See the Changelog for 2.4.0 for more information inlineTrampoline:<boolean>  // Generate the loop trampoline inline if true, otherwise call the runtime to execute the trampoline.
+Default is false.
+	}
 	setHeaders: function(response) {}	// Called prior to outputting compiled code to allow for headers (e.g. cache settings) to be sent